 - Holding utensils like tools rather than extensions of the hand

-Attention to these details distinguishes refined diners from the uninitiated.
+Attention to these details clearly distinguishes refined diners from the uninitiated.

 Cultural Considerations in Utensil Etiquette